Subscribing to business newsletters is a great way to stay updated on the latest trends and happenings in the world of business.

 Serial entrepreneur and bestselling author Tim Ferriss sends out a newsletter called 5-Bullet Friday, a weekly business newsletter focused on technology, writing, and media.

-As you can probably guess by the name, this weekly newsletter by Tim Ferriss is sent out every Friday and it features five of the coolest things Tim Ferriss found (or explored) that week.
-You can expect updates on the books that Ferriss is currently reading, the podcasts he’s listening to, and the TV shows he currently watching.
+As you can probably guess by the name, this weekly newsletter by Tim Ferriss is sent out every Friday and it features five of the coolest things Ferriss discovered during the week, ranging from books he’s reading to podcasts he’s listening to and TV shows he’s watching.

 Related: 85+ Best Books for Entrepreneurs